CGNS/cgns.github.io/CGNS-ReST-site/source/doc/userguide.rst

   !   close CGNS file
         call cg_close_f(index_file,ier)

 Note that this FORTRAN coding is very rudimentary.
 It assumes that we know that there is only one base and one zone.
-In a real working code, one should check the numbers in the file, and either allow for the possibility of multiple bases or zones, or explicitly disallow it.
+In a real working code, one should check the numbers in the file and either allow for the possibility of multiple bases or zones or explicitly disallow it.
 Also, this coding implicitly assumes that the grid.cgns file is a 3-D structured grid (cell dimension = physical dimension = 3).
-In a real working code, one should check to make sure that this is true, or else allow for other possibilities.
-One should also check to make sure the zone type is Structured if this is the type expected.
+In a real working code, one should check to ensure this is true or allow for other possibilities.
+One should also check to ensure the zone type is *Structured* and if this is the expected type.

 As before, the x, y, and z arrays in this case *must* be dimensioned correctly: for a tri-dimensional array, (21,17,N), where N ≥ 9.
-(In a real working code, one would probably either (a) use one-dimensional arrays, (b) dynamically allocate appropriate memory for x, y, and z after reading isize, or else (c) pass the isize values to a subroutine and dimension a work array appropriately prior to reading.)
+(In an actual working code, one would probably either (a) use one-dimensional arrays, (b) dynamically allocate appropriate memory for x, y, and z after reading *isize*, or else (c) pass the isize values to a subroutine and dimension a work array appropriately prior to reading.)
 Also note that, regardless of the precision in which the grid coordinates were written to the CGNS file (single or double), one can read them either way; the API automatically performs the translation.
 (The arrays x, y, and z in the code above must be declared as single precision if RealSingle is used and as double precision if RealDouble is used.)
-Finally, isize should be dimensioned appropriately, zonename should be declared as a character variable, and irmin and irmax should be dimensioned appropriately.
+Finally, *isize* should be dimensioned appropriately, *zonename* should be declared as a character variable, and *irmin* and *irmax* should be dimensioned appropriately.

 Single-Zone Structured Grid and Flow Solution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this section, we now write a flow solution associated with the grid from the previous section.
-We assume that we have two flow solution arrays available: static density and static pressure.
+We assume we have two flow solution arrays available: static density and static pressure.
 To illustrate three important options, we will show how to write the flow solution (a) at vertices, (b) at cell centers, and (c) at cell centers plus rind cells.

 (a) Flow Solution at Vertices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~